he426100/awesome-stars-he426100/README.md

 *   [OpenZeppelin/openzeppelin-contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) - OpenZeppelin Contracts is a library for secure smart contract development.

-*   [nftstorage/nft.storage](https://github.com/nftstorage/nft.storage) - 😋 Free decentralized storage and bandwidth for NFTs on IPFS and Filecoin.
+*   [nftstorage/nft.storage](https://github.com/nftstorage/nft.storage) - 😋 NFT.Storage Classic (classic.nft.storage) offers free decentralized storage and bandwidth for NFTs on IPFS and Filecoin.
+April 2024 Update: Existing NFT.Storage Classic account holders can add data through their Classic accounts.
+New account holders can transition to the new version at NFT.Storage that preserves data in Filecoin for a small fee.

 *   [imfly/bitcoin-on-nodejs](https://github.com/imfly/bitcoin-on-nodejs) - 《Node.js区块链开发》，注：新版代码已开源！请star支持哦-^-：